 - Anesthesiology residents from Rutgers-New Jersey Medical School (NJMS) rotate in the medical surgical intensive care unit (MSICU)

-- As part of our affiliation with the Hackensack-Meridian Health Network, Emergency medicine residents from Hackensack University Medical Center rotate in the Emergency Department.
+- Emergency medicine residents from Hackensack University Medical Center rotate in the Emergency Department.

 How are residents evaluated?

 Resident performance is closely monitored and evaluated in numerous ways.